 This last element is the last line of defence in case of an attack against your company’s IT infrastructure.
 In terms of the network, a firewall and various authentication protocols are added, which act as a protective layer between your company’s local network and the Internet.

-Putting the pieces in place
+Putting the Pieces in Place

-These advanced security practices are of interest mainly to large companies and those operating in sectors such as finance or manufacturing, which require a high level of security to protect complex business models.
+These advanced security practices are of great interest mainly to large companies and those operating in sectors such as finance or manufacturing, which require a high level of security to protect complex business models.